VoxeLibre/VoxeLibre/README.md

 ## Installation
-To run the game with the best performance and support, we recommend the latest stable version of [Minetest](http://minetest.net), be we always make an effort to support one version behind the latest stable version.
-In some cases, older versions might still be good enough but you would be missing out on important Minetest features that enable important features for our game.
+To run the game with the best performance and support, we recommend the latest stable version of [Luanti](https://www.luanti.org/), but we always make an effort to support one version behind the latest stable version.
+In some cases, older versions might still be good enough but you would be missing out on important Luanti features that enable important features for our game.

-There is no support for running VoxeLibre in development versions of Minetest.
+There is no support for running VoxeLibre in development versions of Luanti.

-To install VoxeLibre (if you haven't already), move this directory into the “games” directory of your Minetest data directory.
-Consult the help of Minetest to learn more.
+To install VoxeLibre (if you haven't already), move this directory into the “games” directory of your Luanti data directory.
+Consult the help of Luanti to learn more.

 ## Useful links
 The VoxeLibre repository is hosted at Mesehub.
 To contribute or report issues, head there.